momentohq/public-dev-docs/docs/manage/limits.md

 | Max Cache Count (per account)         | 10       |
 | Time to Live (TTL)                    | 1 day    |

+## Soft limits and support
-These are soft limits that can be altered.
-If you need limits adjusted, please reach out to [Momento Support](mailto:support@momentohq.com) with your request.
+The limits on this page are soft limits that can be altered.
+If you need these limits adjusted, please reach out to [Momento Support](mailto:support@momentohq.com).
+Please include your customerID, the name of the cache(s) to be altered, the cloud+region the cache is located in (e.g. AWS eu-west-1), and which limits from the list you’d like increased.